How To Make A Refreshing Japanese Style Iced Coffee

 2. Measure Your Coffee

 Don’t underestimate the importance of measuring your coffee.
-Measure out one ounce of coffee (1/4 cup if you don’t have a kitchen scale).
+Measure out 30 g of coffee (1/4 cup if you don’t have a kitchen scale).

 For this drink, the coffee that you use matters.
-A darker roast is recommended for flavor.
+A darker roast is recommended for flavour.

 Depending on your taste buds, it is worth considering what blend of beans might make the perfect drink for you.